guilhermehschmitt/zabbix-disk-perf/README.md

 Binary written in go for use in discovering/monitoring disk(s) in linux via Zabbix agent & userparams

 ### Discovery
-Currently Disks are discovered via passing --discovery arg, which presents a listing of disks (and partions) in JSON, including their type (SSD or HDD).
+Currently Disks are discovered via passing --discovery arg, which presents a listing of disks (and partions) in JSON, including their type (SSD or HDD) partitions can be excluded by regex on discovery ex) ^[sv]d[a-z]*$ .

 ```
 ./disk_stat_bin --discovery